-Nick joined the College as Chief Executive in 2019.
+Nick joined the College as Chief Executive in August 2019.
 He is a member of the Finance & General Purposes Committee, Teaching, Learning and Skills Committee, and the Wembley & Willesden Project Committee.

 Tony is Managing Director of Engage Media Training.
 Prior to this, he spent 10 years overseeing the strategic management of The Press Association’s journalism and media training business.